Back to Experts

 German, Greek

-Apostolos’ passion for the Arctic extends beyond his research goals, as he an outdoors enthusiast who has worked as fjord, northern lights and museum guide and photographer in Northern Norway.
+Apostolos’ passion for the Arctic extends beyond his academic pursuits, as he an outdoors enthusiast, who has worked as a fjord, northern lights, and museum guide, as well as a photographer, in Northern Norway.

 Risks of Genocide Elsewhere: Any Responsibility for Arctic States?